Jplaudir8/Spring-Boot-Projects/README.md

 - Simple File Storage: Upload, download, and remove files.
 - Note Management: Add, update, and remove text notes.
 - Password Management: Save, edit, and delete website credentials.
-- Unit and Integration tests have been added.
+- Integration tests have been added.

 ### Backend System for a Car Website
 In this project I created a REST API to store vehicle data.
 The primary Vehicles API will perform CRUD operations (Create, Read, Update and Delete) related to vehicle details like make, model, color, etc., and it will need to consume data from other APIs as well regarding location and pricing data.